-(F) Broadcast Repetition:
+G Broadcast Repetition:

 EchoRing uses cooperative communication to increase reliability.
-A suitable Relay Station is selected for each frame to repeat the frame if the direct link fails.
+A suitable Relay Station is selected for each packet to repeat the packet if the direct link fails.

 Broadcast traffic is sent to all stations in the network, and thus has no clear destination, which makes it difficult to determine a single suitable Relay Station for all possible destinations.
-As a result, broadcast frames are only sent once by default.
+As a result, broadcast packets are only sent once by default.

-The Broadcast Repetition setting enables repetition of broadcast frames to increase reliability.
-This setting only applies to Priority 1 frames.
-If enabled, all Priority 1 broadcast frames are repeated once.
-Deduplication in cases where both frames are received is performed on the receiving station.
-The Broadcast Repetition will only take place once all other Priority 1 frames not yet sent have been sent.
+The Broadcast Repetition setting enables repetition of broadcast packets to increase reliability.
+This setting only applies to Priority 1 packets.
+If enabled, all Priority 1 broadcast packets are repeated once.
+Deduplication in cases where both packets are received is performed on the receiving station.
+The Broadcast Repetition will only take place once all other Priority 1 packets not yet sent have been sent.